Knee pain

 If I can determine that your pain is due to some damage within the joint components, then we will discuss the options available to you.

-I will still treat your knee, for two reasons:-
+I will usually still treat your knee, for two reasons:-

 1. Your body has the capacity to heal any damage, so even though there may be physical wear or tear, the body is much better equipped to deal with it if we can remove any obstruction to that healing process.

-2. Sometimes I am pleasantly surprised to find that the 5% margin for error in assessing what is wrong with your knee has come into play, and contrary to all appearences and findings, your knee responds well to treatment, suggesting that joint damage is either not there at all, or much more minimal than the test results suggest.
+2. Sometimes I am pleasantly surprised to find that the 5% margin for error in assessing what is wrong with your knee has come into play, and contrary to appearences of damage, your knee responds well to treatment, suggesting that joint damage is either not there at all, or much more minimal than the test results suggest.

 Exercise therapy: